Marble polishing Services

 • Test cleaners on small area first – Ensure it doesn’t dull high-gloss finish

-• Re-seal polished stone annually – Fills microscopic pits and fissures
+• Re-seal polished stone annually – Fills microscopic pits and fissures that would otherwise show stains if allowed to continue withouit sealing.

 With proper maintenance and cleaning adapted for the specific finish, whether it’s honed or polished finishes, both honed and polished natural stone can remain beautiful for years.
 Avoid abrasive acidic cleaners, seal regularly, and follow stone care best practices.
 Professional restoration may be needed periodically to keep any natural stone floor or surface looking its best.